Higher Airy structures and topological recursion for singular spectral curves

 \end{conjecture}

 In support of the conjectures, we see that the basic properties listed for $\langle \cdots \rangle^{r\star}$ match the ones listed for $\langle \cdots \rangle$ in the range of parameters in which the comparison is possible.
 The dilaton equation of \cite[Proposition 5.3]{BCT18} matches the restriction of \eqref{opendilaton} to $(g,b) = (0,1)$ and $k_j = 0$.
 The string equation of \cite[Proposition 5.2]{BCT18} matches the same restriction of \eqref{stringopen}, and observe that in absence of boundary descendants the second sum in the right-hand side of \eqref{stringopen} is absent.
+The identification of $\tau_d^{\circ}(r)$ with $-r^{-(d +1)} \tau_d^{\partial}$ for $d = 0$ is manifest in \cite[Theorem 1.1]{BCT18}.
 Their extension to $g > 0$ expected in \cite[Section 6.2]{BCT18} also matches our proposal.